 Have him hold a slinky dog or a Jack in the Box.
 If you have an old toy, or can find a replica of the one you remember on Ebay, you can use it.
 Barbie and Ken are also cute ideas.
 One can hold one ring and the other can hold the second one.
 Too cute!

 Think creatively.
 There’s no reason you have to settle for a white satin pillow if you don’t want to.
 Try an antique toy car if you and your fiancé are old car fanatics or a toy motorcycle if you have choppers.
 Anything and everything can work these days, and the more unique, the more everyone will remember it.
 Try posting your ideas online for other brides as well as on bridal forum pages.
-Others will love to benefit from the wisdom.
+Others will love to benefit to the wisdom.